Dublin city center

 Two days are a good amount of time to see Dublin and get a taste of what the city has to offer.

-In 2 days only, you will not be able to go very deep into the character of the city, however, you will be able to see the city’s main sights and have a feeling that you have ‘seen Dublin’
+In 2 days only, you will not be able to go very deep into the character of the city.

-There is no better way to start a day in a new city than indulging in a nice breakfast and Dublin is generous of options.
+There is no better way to start a day in a new city than indulging in a nice breakfast and Dublin offers many options for a satisfying breakfast or brunch in the city.

-You can go for coffee and croissants, in which case I recommend ‘Le Petit Parisienne’ on Wicklow street – which ok, is not Irish but lovely and right in the center of town.
+You can also go for coffee and croissants, in which case I recommend ‘Le Petit Parisienne’ on Wicklow street – which ok, is not traditionally Irish but lovely and right in the center of town!

-If you fancy pancaked or a full breakfast menu with egg, choices yogurt and granola, I recommend you try Balfes in the Westbury Hotel, just off Grafton Street, in town.
+If you fancy pancakes, I recommend you try Balfes in the Westbury Hotel, just off Grafton Street, in town.

 After breakfast, I recommend you make your way to Trinity College and the Book of Kells, one of the most important attractions in Dublin and a must-see.